-Stock futures fall on Fed support concerns
+Stock futures, global shares, oil fall on Fed support concerns

 ROBINHOOD SIGNALS TRADING SLOWDOWN DESPITE STRONG SECOND QUARTER REVENUE BOOSTED BY CRYPTO

 The commission-free trading app, which rose to popularity earlier this year as a result of the trading frenzy surrounding meme stocks like GameStop and AMC, posted a net loss of $502 million, or $2.16 per diluted share.
 Total net revenues surged 131%.
-Shares fell 9% in after-hours trading.
+Shares are down more than 12% in premarket trading.

 In Asia, Tokyo's Nikkei 225 slipped 1.1% following the report that Toyota Motor will reduce its global production for September by 40% from its previous plan as the global chip shortage affects supply chains, according to the Nikkei.